Hector (immigration ship)

-Hector was a ship famous for having been part of the first significant migration of Scottish settlers to Nova Scotia in 1773.
-The replica of the original ship is located at the Hector Heritage Quay, a heritage centre run by local volunteers, in Pictou, Nova Scotia.
+Hector was a ship that was part of the first significant migration of Scottish settlers to Nova Scotia in 1773.
+A replica of the original ship is located at the Hector Heritage Quay, a heritage centre run by local volunteers, in Pictou, Nova Scotia.

 History

 A full-rigged Fluyt, Hector (built in the Netherlands before 1750) was employed in local trade in waters off the British Isles as well as the immigrant trade to North America, having made at least one trip c.
 1770 carrying Scottish emigrants to Boston, Massachusetts.

-In 1762 the earliest of the Fuadaich nan Gàidheal (Scottish Highland Clearances) forced many Gaelic families off their ancestral lands.
+In 1762 the earliest of the Scottish Highland Clearances forced many Gaelic families off their ancestral lands.
 The first ship loaded with Hebridean colonists arrived on "St.-John's Island" (Prince Edward Island) in 1770, with later ships following in 1772, and 1774.
-In 1773 a ship named The Hector landed in Pictou, Nova Scotia, with 189 settlers, mostly originating from Lochbroom.
-In 1784 the last barrier to Scottish settlement – a law restricting land-ownership on Cape Breton Island – was repealed, and soon parts of both PEI and Eastern Nova Scotia were predominantly Gaelic-speaking.
+In 1773 a ship named Hector landed in Pictou, Nova Scotia with 189 settlers, mostly originating from Loch Broom.
+In 1784 the last barrier to Scottish settlement – a law restricting land-ownership on Cape Breton Island – was repealed, and soon parts of both Prince Edward Island and Eastern Nova Scotia were predominantly Gaelic-speaking.
 It is estimated more than 50,000 Gaelic settlers emigrated to Nova Scotia and Cape Breton Island between 1815 and 1870.

 Her famous voyage took place in 1773 with a departure date around the second week of July, carrying 189 Highlanders who were immigrating to Nova Scotia.
 The vessel's owner, Mr. John Pagan, along with Dr. John Witherspoon, purchased three shares of land near Pictou, Nova Scotia.
 Pagan and Witherspoon hired John Ross as a recruiting agent for settlers willing to emigrate to Pictou with an offer of free passage, 1 year of free provisions, and a farm.
-The settlers (23 families, 25 single men) were recruited at Greenock Renfrewshire and at Lochbroom (Ross-shire) with the majority being from Lochbroom.
+The settlers (23 families, 25 single men) were recruited at Greenock Renfrewshire and at Loch Broom (Ross-shire) with the majority being from Loch Broom.
 The settlers that boarded Hector were poor, "obscure, illiterate crofters and artisans from Northern [Scotland], who spoke Gaelic."
 The school teacher, William McKenzie was one of the few passengers on the Hector to speak both Gaelic and English.

 Hector was an old ship and in poor condition when she left Europe.
 The arduous voyage to Pictou took 11 weeks, with a gale off Newfoundland causing a 14-day delay.
 Dysentery and smallpox claimed 18 lives amongst the passengers.
 The vessel arrived in Pictou Harbour on September 15, landing at Brown's Point, immediately west of the present-day town of Pictou.

 The year's free provisions never materialized for the passengers of Hector.
 They had to hurry to build shelter without those provisions before winter set in and starved them.